animal-tree/Writing-stuff/Stuff22-What-is-Consciousness?.md

 ---

 Would a musical composition be a better analogy?
 In fact all things would be.
 Art is the reflection of consciousness.

+---

+"All the world's a stage" hints at the existence of characetrs within an ensemble of some greater production; we are actors in the role of God.

+A musical symphony is single piece with many distinguishable arangements and parts, performers and instruments.

+A "mixture of experts" model in deep learning isan ensemble of smaller subparts aggregated into one bigger one,no less independent as they are whole.

+And that brings us to the brain: A composition of neurons all firing independently yet — quite provably —  creating a single consciousness.

+Is the universe a brain, as limited physically and constrined to its mechanics as ours?
+Are we just neurons in that brain?
+Yes, I think so.